scipion-em/docs/docs/facilities/customize-report-grafana.rst

 For starters, download InfluxDB and Grafana.
 In our facilities we have used version 1.6 and 1.7 for grafana and 1.8 for influxdb but we are using the basic funtionality of these software so very likely other versions will also work.

 The basic setup is to have InfluxDB and Grafana connected together.
 InfluxDB has an API that defaults to port 8086 while Grafana’s API is on port 3000.
 And Grafana will call the InfluxDB API whenever it wants to query data.
-When you set up the InfluxData time series platform, you will need a collection agent collecting your metrics this collection agent wil the Scipion **summary monitor** (select the option *use grafana/influx*).
+When you set up the InfluxData time series platform, you will need a collection agent collecting your metrics this collection agent wil the Scipion**summary monitor**.

 InfluxDB is essentially a time series database process that runs on a server.
 That process can also run on the same box that Grafana runs on.
 Grafana has a very lightweight server-side application, and most of Grafana monitoring runs in the browser.